 Rule #4: Annual fees do not matter, up to a point

 People constantly ask me how it could ever make sense to use a credit card that charges an annual fee.
 My reasoning is this – because you can extract a ton of value out of a rewards card, and those rewards are often worth far more than the annual fee.
 For example, if I spent $50,000 on a card that paid out 2% cash-back in one year, I would earn $1,000 in cash-back rewards.
 With most rewards card charging an annual fee of around $95, the trade-off is well worth it.
 With that being said, it’s important to weigh the pros and cons of paying an annual fee.
 While some cards offer enough value to justify it, others don’t.
 It’s up to you to do the math and decide.

-These are the top current offers from popular credit card issuers.
+These are the top current offers from popular credit card issuers in 2016.
 The three main credit card offers are 0% APR offers, balance transfer offers, and sign-up bonus offers.
 We update these credit card offers on a weekly basis to ensure the information is current and that we are showing the best credit card deals.

 0% Intro APR